-Richard Munro, chief technologist for vCloud Air at virtualisation specialist VMware, says that even the most innovative technology firms can find new ways to meet their customers’ requirements.
+Richard Munro, chief technologist for vCloud Air at virtualisation specialist VMware, says that even the most innovative technology firms can find ways to meet their customers’ requirements.

 VMware was named the cloud innovation winner of Computer Weekly's European User Awards for datacentre/storage 2014.

-“We thought we understood what the public cloud meant to people,” says Munro, reflecting on the discussions and the process that led to the creation of VMware’s award-winning vCloud Hybrid Service.
+“We thought we understood what the public cloud meant to people,” says Munro, reflecting on the discussions and the process that led to the of VMware’s award-winning vCloud Hybrid Service.

 “We discovered that the public cloud has gone through a rogue era, where the approach was admired but the processes were not necessarily understood.
 What we now know is that customers are asking for the hybrid cloud, so that they can draw on the benefits of the cloud in a compliant way,” he says.

 VMware’s vCloud Hybrid Service (vCHS) allows CIOs to run a combination of private and cloud environments.
 Built on vSphere, and used by more than 500,000 businesses globally, vCHS means IT leaders can move workloads, virtual machines and applications seamlessly on- and off-premise, using the same tools and processes they use in their own environments.

 - AWS to launch second EU datacentre region in Frankfurt

 - European enterprises can halve colo expenses by moving north, says Gartner

 - Businesses struggle to bind cloud services together, says Forrester